telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 ### Converting UriImageSource to ImageSource

 The **UriImageSource** objects are always exported as images with URI as their source independently of the export settings.
-In case you need to export this object as an embedded or external image, you could convert the **UriImageSource** to **ImageSource** object.
+If you need to export this object as an embedded or external image, you could convert the **UriImageSource** to **ImageSource** object.

 #### __[C#] Example 2: Convert UriImageSource to ImageSource__